ivan7237d/1log/.github/README.md

 customLog(1);
 ```

 It may seem strange that the core includes such un-abstract things as labels and the color palette, but there's reasoning behind this.
 A label is just an abstract label - a combination of a caption and a color - and the core doesn't care how it will be rendered.
-A color is an abstract color: an object with shades from 50 to 900.
-The Tailwind CSS palette enables consistent colors.
+A color is an abstract color: a name like "amber" plus an object with shades 50-900 from Tailwind CSS palette that can be used to represent this color in any context.

 ---